PeterKassenaar/vat-calculator/README.md

 A simple VAT Calculator, for calculating amounts inclusive/exclusive VAT.
 It is currently spiked at Dutch VAT-percentages (see environment-variables) of 21% and 6% for high and low percentages respectively.

 Running demo available at [https://peterkassenaar.github.io/vat-calculator/](https://peterkassenaar.github.io/vat-calculator/).

+## Updates
+- 20 March 2018 - Added Material Design Component to learn and toy around with this UI-framework.

 # Generator